Created by the Ask Leif Team — Reviewed and Edited by Shane

 Insider Tip

 For your first night, I recommend the Rusty Parrot Lodge.
-At $300-500/night, it's the best boutique hotel in Jackson town, offering a cozy and intimate atmosphere that perfectly blends luxury with Western charm, making you feel right at home from the moment you arrive.
+At $300-500/night, it's the best boutique hotel in Jackson town, offering a cozy and luxurious base right in the heart of the action, perfect for exploring on foot.

-Upon arrival, take a moment to simply breathe in the crisp mountain air and soak in the dramatic Teton views.
-Don't rush into too many plans; let the natural beauty set the pace for your adventure.
+Upon arrival, take a moment to breathe in the crisp mountain air and truly appreciate the dramatic landscape.
+Don't rush your first impressions; Jackson Hole is meant to be savored.
 Also, remember that the altitude can be a factor, so stay hydrated and take it easy on your first day.

 Your full 7-day plan is one click away